If a user should become disabled, an organization administrator must take these steps to re-enable the user.

 - The password was created using the Generate temporary password button upon user setup.

-When the Do not enforce password expiration policies for this user option is enabled, the actual user, for example, an API user, must log in to Acoustic Campaign and update the password in their own user profile.
+When the Do not enforce password expiration policies for this user option is enabled, the actual user, for example, an API user, must log in to Campaign and update the password in their own user profile.
 After the user updates the password, the Do not enforce password expiration policies for this user option is honored, and the updated password does not expire.

 Troubleshooting blocked user accounts

-If you set up usernames for Acoustic Campaign via automated API processes the blocked status could still return even thought the user been unblocked, password is changed and the user has not attempted to log in.
+If you set up usernames for Campaign via automated API processes the blocked status could still return even thought the user been unblocked, password is changed and the user has not attempted to log in.

-When you change the password for these usernames in Acoustic Campaign, you must change the password in the login call from the API.
+When you change the password for these usernames in Campaign, you must change the password in the login call from the API.
 If this is not done, the multiple attempts by the API login cause the username to be blocked again.